valkey-io/valkey-doc/docs/management/security/acl.md

 Configure selectors for the user:

-* `(<rule list>)`: (Available in Redis 7.0 and later) Create a new selector to match rules against.
+* `(<rule list>)`: Create a new selector to match rules against.
 Selectors are evaluated after the user permissions, and are evaluated according to the order they are defined.
 If a command matches either the user permissions or any selector, it is allowed.
 See [selectors](#selectors) for more information.
-* `clearselectors`: (Available in Redis 7.0 and later) Delete all of the selectors attached to the user.
+* `clearselectors`: Delete all of the selectors attached to the user.

 Reset the user: